Hollow Earth: 16th to 18th centuries

-Edmond Halley in 1692 conjectured that the Earth might consist of a hollow shell about 800 km thick, two inner concentric shells and an innermost core.
+Halley conjectured that the Earth might consist of a hollow shell about 800 km thick, two inner concentric shells and an innermost core.
 Atmospheres separate these shells, and each shell has its own magnetic poles.
 The spheres rotate at different speeds.
 Halley proposed this scheme in order to explain anomalous compass readings.
 He envisaged the atmosphere inside as luminous (and possibly inhabited) and speculated that escaping gas caused the Aurora Borealis.

-Le Clerc Milfort in 1781 led a journey with hundreds of Muscogee Peoples to a series of caverns near the Red River above the junction of the Mississippi River.
-According to Milfort the original Muscogee Peoples' ancestors are believed to have emerged out to the surface of the Earth in ancient times from the caverns.
-Milfort also claimed the caverns they saw "could easily contain 15,000 – 20,000 families."
+Le Clerc Milfort in 1781 led a journey with hundreds of Muscogee Peoples to a series of caverns near the Red River above its junction with the Mississippi River.
+According to Milfort, the Muscogee Peoples believe their ancestors came out of the caverns under the surface of the Earth in ancient times.
+Milfort also claimed the caverns he saw "could easily contain 15,000 – 20,000 families".

-It is often claimed that mathematician Leonhard Euler proposed a single-shell hollow Earth with a small sun (1,000 kilometres across) at the center, providing light and warmth for an inner-Earth civilization, but that is not true.
+It is claimed that mathematician Leonhard Euler proposed a single-shell hollow Earth with a small sun (1,000 kilometres across) at the center, providing light and warmth for an inner-Earth civilization, but that is not true.
 Instead, he did a thought experiment of an object dropped into a hole drilled through the center, unrelated to a hollow Earth.